What Does a Midwife Do, and Do I Need One?

 Midwives are superheroes.
 And so are you mama!

+There are so many advantages of midwife care.
 From monitoring you and your baby’s health throughout your pregnancy to providing physical and emotional support from pregnancy to birth and beyond, midwives are superheroes.

 Remember mama, this is your body and your choice.
 So whether you choose to have your baby with a physician in a hospital, at a birth center with a midwife, or in your home with a midwife and doula (or anything else), as long as you are happy and comfortable, it’s the right choice for you.